British Prime Minister Johnson promises a bold new Brexit deal

 “We are going to fulfil the repeated promises of parliament to the people and come out of the EU on October 31, no ifs or buts,” Johnson, 55, said after arriving at the premier’s official residence, No.10 Downing Street.

-“We can do a deal without checks at the Irish border,” Johnson said.
+“We can do a deal without checks at the Irish border,” he said.
 “It is of course vital at the same time that we prepare for the remote possibility that Brussels refuses any further to negotiate and we are forced to come out with no deal.”

+Just hours after arriving in Downing Street, the new Conservative Prime Minister began work with one of the biggest culls of senior government jobs in recent British history, changing all of the main ministers.
+Most of his appointees were Brexit supporters.

 Johnson’s bet is that the threat of a no-deal Brexit will persuade the EU’s biggest powers - Germany and France - to agree to revise the divorce deal that May agreed last November but failed to push through the British parliament.